Kitware/vtk-examples/src/Python.md

 | Example Name | Classes Demonstrated | Description | Image |
 | -------------- | ---------------------- | ------------- | ------- |
-[Boolean](/Python/ImplicitFunctions/Boolean) | vtkImplicitBoolean | Demonstrate booleans of two different implicit functions [CutWithScalars](/Python/VisualizationAlgorithms/CutWithScalars) | vtkContourFilter | Cut a surface with scalars.
+[BooleanOperationImplicitFunctions](/Python/ImplicitFunctions/BooleanOperationImplicitFunctions) | vtkImplicitBoolean | Demonstrate booleans of two different implicit functions
+[CutWithScalars](/Python/VisualizationAlgorithms/CutWithScalars) | vtkContourFilter | Cut a surface with scalars.
 [ExtractData](/Python/VisualizationAlgorithms/ExtractData) | vtkSampleFunction | Implicit functions used to select data: Two ellipsoids are combined using the union operation used to select voxels from a volume.
 Voxels are shrunk 50 percent.
 [Hello](/Python/VisualizationAlgorithms/Hello) | vtkImplicitModeller | Implicit modelling used to thicken a stroked font.
 [IceCream](/Python/VisualizationAlgorithms/IceCream) | vtkImplicitBoolean vtkSampleFunction | How to use boolean combinations of implicit functions to create a model of an ice cream cone.
-[ImplicitDataSet](/Python/ImplicitFunctions/ImplicitDataSet) | vtkImplicitDataSet | A cube is used to define an implicit function (through vtkImplicitDataSet) which is then used to clip a sphere.
-[ImplicitSphere](/Python/ImplicitFunctions/ImplicitSphere) | vtkSphere | An implicit representation of a sphere.
-[Lorenz](/Python/Visualization/Lorenz) | vtkContourFilter | Visualizing a Lorenz strange attractor by integrating the Lorenz equations in a volume.
+[ImplicitQuadric](/Python/ImplicitFunctions/ImplicitQuadric) | vtkQuadric | Create an ellipsoid using an implicit quadric [ImplicitSphere](/Python/ImplicitFunctions/ImplicitSphere) | vtkSphere | Demonstrate sampling of a sphere implicit function [ImplicitSphere1](/Python/ImplicitFunctions/ImplicitSphere1) | vtkSphere | Demonstrate sampling of a sphere implicit function [Lorenz](/Python/Visualization/Lorenz) | vtkContourFilter | Visualizing a Lorenz strange attractor by integrating the Lorenz equations in a volume.
 [MarchingCases](/Python/VisualizationAlgorithms/MarchingCases) | vtkMarchingCubes | Explore the Marching Cubes cases.
 [MarchingCasesA](/Python/VisualizationAlgorithms/MarchingCasesA) | vtkMarchingCubes | The 256 possible cases have been reduced to 15 cases using symmetry.
 [MarchingCasesB](/Python/VisualizationAlgorithms/MarchingCasesB) | vtkMarchingCubes | Marching cubes complementary cases.
 Cases 3c, 6c, 7c, 10c, 12c and 13c are displayed.
 [MarchingCasesC](/Python/VisualizationAlgorithms/MarchingCasesC) | vtkMarchingCubes | Marching cubes, case 3 is rotated 90 degrees about the y-axis with no label.
 [MarchingCasesD](/Python/VisualizationAlgorithms/MarchingCasesD) | vtkMarchingCubes | Marching cubes, case 7 is rotated 180 degrees about the y-axis with no label.
-[Quadric](/Python/ImplicitFunctions/Quadric) | vtkQuadric | Create an ellipsoid using an implicit quadric [Sphere](/Python/ImplicitFunctions/Sphere) | vtkSphere | Demonstrate sampling of a sphere implicit function [SampleFunction](/Python/ImplicitFunctions/SampleFunction) | vtkSampleFunction | Sample and visualize an implicit function.
+[SampleFunction](/Python/ImplicitFunctions/SampleFunction) | vtkSampleFunction | Sample and visualize an implicit function.

 ## Working with 3D Data